 Your reps need to follow up on their qualified leads.
 If you’ve noticed that they keep forgetting to follow up or are too busy and end up ignoring leads, it’s no wonder that fewer deals are being closed.
 If they need help with reminders to follow up, there are many sales enablement tools on the market that can help.

 It can be tough to hire top sales talent.
 You need sales reps who are smart, dedicated, hardworking, passionate, and coachable.
 You need reps who can qualify, build relationships, negotiate, and close.
 If you’ve recently hired new sales professionals, you might see a drop in sales because they’re underperforming.

 Is your training program as intensive and effective as it could be?
 Many sales managers just throw new hires to the wolves and essentially set them up to fail.
 If you don’t spend adequate time, effort, and resources on training, it’s definitely one of the possible reasons for a drop in sales.

 Your competitor might have just come out with an innovative new marketing campaign or a top-of-the-line product that’s unmatched, and this could be why your sales are currently suffering.
 You need to have your competition on your radar at all times, so you can react effectively and quickly.

-Your sales people could be in a slump, and it’s up to you to get them motivated.
-Unmotivated sales people results in reduced productivity, which in turn results in a drop in sales.
-Consider fun and creative sales contests to get them motivated to succeed.
+Your salespeople could be in a slump, and it’s up to you to get them motivated.
+Unmotivated salespeople result in reduced productivity, which in turn results in a drop in sales.
+Consider fun and creative sales contests to get them motivated to succeed

 Claire has 4+ years of experience in sales and recruitment.
 As a Director of Client Services, her main objective is to connect great people to great companies by building strong relationships with both top clients and candidates in the sales industry.
 She specializes in sales roles of all seniority levels for both enterprise and start-up clients North American wide.
 When Claire isn't networking with top talent, she enjoys being outdoors, traveling and spending time with friends & family.